Research

 My academic interests include:

-• Climate change, indigenous knowledge, gender, and sustainability in agriculture
+- Climate change, gender, and sustainability in agriculture

 Finally, through the support of the Maine Humanities Council, I am excited to be a World in Your Library speaker!
 I would be happy to travel to any public library anywhere in Maine and present to the general public on topics including “Vietnam today” and “What can rural America learn from rural Japan?”.
 Contact me for details.